telefonicaid/thinking-cities/docs/index.md

 ## Management Portal

-FIWARE IoT Stack provides also a [admin website](portal.md) for performing most of the FIWARE IoT Stack management operations available on APIs.
+FIWARE IoT Stack provides also an [admin website](portal.md) for performing most of the FIWARE IoT Stack management operations available on APIs.
 These are the most relevant actions you can perform:

 - Creating new services and subservices
 - Creating new users